 El Niño raises the global temperature, while it’s ‘partner influencer’, La Niña, reduces it.
 The cycle repeats approximately every 5 years.
 The effects are short term, however, lasting just a few years.

 Over the 4.54 billion year history of planet earth, asteroids have played a part in affecting our climate.
-When an asteroid strikes the earth, dust and debris particles are thrown into the upper atmosphere.
+When an asteroid reaches the earth’s surface it strikes, dust and debris particles are thrown into the upper atmosphere.

 With the sun’s rays blocked, causing insolation to be reduced and the climate cools.
 This happens because energy from the sun is bounced back into space instead of coming straight through and warming the planet.
 The effect of this is immediate and quite profound.
 Well, look at what happened to the dinosaurs 66 million years ago!